kv9898/switch_challenge_solver/README.md

 There are two ways of using the solver

-1. Drag and Click through the Graphical User Interface (GUI), which is potentially slower, or
+1. Drag and Click through the Graphical User Interface (GUI), which is potentially slower.
+This works only for the `GUI.py` or `GUI.exe`.

 2. Enter the full formula, which can be faster when you are more familiar as you have done more assessments (very bad humour).
+This works for both `GUI` and `command_line`.

+If you have python on you computer, you can run the `GUI.py` or `command_line.py` directly.
+Note that you have to use this way if you are running on a MacOS or Linux machine, since I have only built executables for Windows.

+If you are running on Windows and you are uncomfortable with running Python, you can use the `GUI.exe` or `command_line.exe` directly, after downloading from the [Release](https://github.com/kv9898/switch_challenge_solver/releases) page.up

 Please give me a star if you find this useful.